Alan Irvine (footballer, born 1958): Club career

 After Queen's Park, Irvine went on to play for Everton, Crystal Palace, Dundee United and Blackburn Rovers.

 He helped Everton win the 1983–84 FA Cup: despite being left out of the final match day squad, he had started all 7 previous FA cup matches up to and including the semi-final, scoring goals in the 3rd round and 5th round ties.
 Irvine also started the 1984 League Cup Final and League Cup Final Replay with Everton ultimately losing 1–0 to Liverpool.

 In 1992, he was part of the Blackburn team that won promotion to the new FA Premier League.
 He announced his retirement from playing just before the 1992–93 season began.

 Coaching career

 Irvine returned to Goodison Park to join the coaching staff 20 years after leaving as a player.
 He was academy director at Blackburn Rovers and Newcastle United, where he was credited with bringing through players such as Steven Taylor and Peter Ramage.
-Damien Duff has described Alan Irvine as being "the best coach" he's ever worked under.
+Damien Duff has described Alan Irvine as being "the best coach" he worked under.